This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

 1000 Steps is probably just as famous for the fantastic view from the top of its limestone steps as it is for its marine life.
-Go down the steps (don’t be worried, it’s not 1000 steps, just 70), wear your mask, jump in the water and enjoy the show!
+While it is called 1000 Steps, there are only a scant 70.
+To enjoy snorkeling here, just go down the steps, put on your mask, jump in the water and enjoy the show!
 In and around the reef, parrotfish, grunts, chub and sea turtles glide their way through healthy patches of staghorn coral, gorgonian and sea fans.

 1000 Steps beach seen from the top of the cliffs

-How to get to 1000 Steps snorkeling spot?
+How to get to the 1000 Steps snorkeling spot

-1000 Steps is located on the northern coast of Bonaire, approximately 6 km North of Kralendijk.
+1000 Steps is located on the northern coast of Bonaire, less than 4 miles north of Kralendijk.
 The spot is marked with two yellow stones on the left side of the road.
-Park your car, enjoy the view from the top of the limestone steps, and go down to the beach.
+Park your car, enjoy the view from the top of the limestone steps, and then head down to the beach.

 1000 Steps snorkeling map, Bonaire